Rotary Setup (Galvo)¶

 When rotary mode is enabled, pressing the Start button on the main window will bring up the Rotary Marking window, shown here:

 From here you can tune the split size, overlap, and object diameter, as well as jog the rotary, and run the job.
 When running a rotary job, the center of your page is treated as the current rotary position when you clicked 'Start'.
+The 'Sanity Check' button will check for some easily overlooked mistakes, and is a good supplement to previewing and framing your design as a final check before running the laser.

 This setting allows you to shift the center position of your rotary output to compensate for the center of the rotary not lining up precisely with the center of the field.
 This value cannot be negative.